 In January 2021, a litigation claim was brought by, or on behalf of, a number of customers against Bank of Scotland plc and some of its subsidiary undertakings which had issued shared appreciation mortgages, including the Company.
 The claim was issued in the County Court and was brought under the unfair relationship provisions of the Consumer Credit Act 1974.
 On 23 January 2024, the Claimants and Bank of Scotland plc (and the other Defendants, including the Company) agreed a commercial settlement of this litigation, without any admission of liability.
 The terms of the settlement agreement are confidential.
 There are no changes to the mortgages, or their terms and conditions.
-Following the settlement in January 2024, as detailed in note 17, the Directors have concluded that no provision is required against this claim in the Company's financial statements as Bank of Scotland plc has borne the costs of this settlement and likely will continue to do so for any further claims that may arise in the future.
+Following the settlement in January 2024, the Directors have concluded that no provision is required against this claim in the Company's financial statements as Bank of Scotland plc has borne the costs of this settlement.
+Should further claims arise, the directors have considered the contractual arrangements between the Bank of Scotland and the Company and that Bank of Scotland plc can meet any associated costs or liabilities (if any) which may become due.
+No reimbursement will be made to the Bank of Scotland for such costs or liabilities.
+Since the settlement on 23 January 2024, the Company has received a number of new pre-action claims.